knpuniversity/blog/what-the-rest.rst

 Links versus Resources
 ~~~~~~~~~~~~~~~~~~~~~~

-As I understand it, it's not exactly correct to say that links are to resources.
+As I understand it, it's not exactly correct to say that links are links to resources.
 Of course a link has a URI, and each URI is an address to a resource, but
 you could (I believe), have multiple hyperlinks to the same URI, simply because
 there are multiple actions I can take on that resource.
 Suppose that we go